 The Dr. James L. Netters Certificate in Congregational Ministry is a certificate program designed for persons who are active in congregational life, but not interested in pursuing a Masters level degree.
 This certificate program aspires to prepare Christian leaders (lay and clergy) to offer competent leadership in congregational life.
 This program provides high-level theological education for associate ministers, Sunday school teachers, committee chairpersons and others who serve the church.
 LEARN MORE

-Memphis Theological Seminary now offers a Night Track for our Master’s degree programs.
-The program makes it possible for a working adult to obtain their MDiv, MACM, or MAR while still maintaining their full- time job.
+Memphis Theological Seminary now offers a Night Track for our master’s degree programs.
+The program makes it possible for a working adult to obtain their MDiv or MACM while still maintaining their full- time job.
 Classes are offered Monday, Tuesday, and Thursday evenings from 6-9 pm.
-A full time student may complete the MDiv in 4 years and the MACM and MAR may be completed in 3 years.
+A full time student may complete the MDiv in 4 years and the MACM may be completed in 3 years.
 Learn how you can become a student.